Tom-ahawk/homeassistant/README.md

 # Home Assistant - Air Quality Measurement Sensor for Norway

 "Air pollution - from traffic, industrial or natural sources – can have a major impact on the environment, human health and ecosystems at all scales."
-(Nilu- Norsk institutt for luftforskning (Norwegian Institute for Air Research)
+Nilu- Norsk institutt for luftforskning (Norwegian Institute for Air Research).

 Sensor code for Home Assistant, using Nilu API, for getting air quality measurement components/value from stations in scattered around Norway.